pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/audit-logs.md

 ### Exporting Audit Logs Using the API

 {{% notes "info" %}}
-See [Pulumi Service REST API](/docs/reference/service-rest-api#audit-logs) for full details of the API endpoint to export audit log events.
+See [Pulumi Cloud REST API](/docs/reference/service-rest-api#audit-logs) for full details of the API endpoint to export audit log events.
 This API is rate-limited and only intended for occasional use, see automated export section above if you need frequent export.
 {{% /notes %}}

 ### Supported Audit Log Formats

-The Pulumi Service REST API supports multiple formats for exporting audit log events.
+The Pulumi Cloud REST API supports multiple formats for exporting audit log events.

 #### JSON Format